manikandaraj-T-N/Login/README.md

 - Apache Tomcat version 8 or above
 - Eclipse IDE (or any other IDE of your choice)
 - MySQL database

+## Implementation Steps
+- Create a MySQL Database and Tables
+- Develop the Registration Form using JSP and HTML
+- Develop a Servlet to Handle the Registration Form Submission
+- Add Server-Side Validation to the Registration Form
+- Develop the Login Form using JSP and HTML
+- Develop a Servlet to Handle the Login Form Submission
+- Add Server-Side Validation to the Login Form
+- Implement the Forgot Password Functionality
+- Develop a Password Reset Form and Servlet
+- Add Server-Side Validation to the Password Reset Form
+- Testing

 ## Installation steps:-